📢 Free • WCAG 2.1 AA • Instant Results

 Screen readers work by interpreting a website's code (HTML, ARIA, CSS) and converting it to speech or Braille.
 They rely on:

 NVDA screen reader is a free, open-source screen reader for Windows.
-NVDA download for Windows 10 and NVDA screen reader download for Windows 10 are common searches.
-NVDA is one of the most popular free screen readers and is widely used for accessibility testing.
+It's one of the most popular free screen readers and is widely used for accessibility testing.
+Full NVDA Guide →

 JAWS screen reader is a paid screen reader for Windows, widely used in corporate and government settings.
-JAWS reader chrome and jaws screen reader chrome are common compatibility checks.
+It's used by approximately 65% of blind users.
+Full JAWS Guide →

 WCAG 2.1 screen reader compatibility requires meeting these success criteria: